jungwonkim/iris-docs2/docs/sphinx/source/architecture.rst

 Platform Model
 ==================

 IRIS's platform model consists of a host connected to one or more compute devices.
 The host and all compute devices reside in a single-node system.
 The host can be a multisocket, multicore CPU configuration.
 A compute device can be a GPU, FPGA, DSP, or even a CPU.
-A compute device, except for the CPU, communicates with the host and other compute devices via a peripheral interconnect, such as PCI~Express or NVLink.
+A compute device, except for the CPU, communicates with the host and other compute devices via a peripheral interconnect, such as PCIe or NVLink.

 .. figure:: _images/overview.png
    :width: 100%